Kevin Jon Heller

-Kevin Jon Heller is a scholar of international law who is Professor of International Law & Security at the University of Copenhagen's Centre for Military Studies.
+Kevin Jon Heller is a scholar of international law who is a Professor of International Law & Security at the University of Copenhagen's Centre for Military Studies.
 He has also taught at the University of Amsterdam, SOAS, University of London, and Melbourne Law School.

-Heller was described by one reviewer as "an accomplished scholar, multi-published writer, and heralded blogger on the most current and controversial topics in international law".
+He is a special adviser on war crimes for the Office of the Prosecutor of the International Criminal Court."

 He is co-editor-in-chief of the international-law blog Opinio Juris.